ch4dwick/sns-lambda/README.md

 ## Purpose

-When you connect a CodePipeline notification to an SNS Topic the resulting e-mail is a raw unreadable JSON message that can be hard to read.
-I figured it would be nice to format that message to be more readable.
+When you use a CodePipeline notification rule to an SNS Topic, the resulting e-mail is a raw JSON message that can be hard to read.
+After reading through some documentation about the theory and recommendations of this use case, I figured it would be nice to format that message to be more readable as well as brush up on TypeScript.

-This project takes the concepts described [here](https://docs.aws.amazon.com/lambda/latest/dg/with-sns-example.html#with-sns-create-subscription) and [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
+This project takes the concepts described [here](https://docs.aws.amazon.com/lambda/latest/dg/with-sns-example.html#with-sns-create-subscription) and [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/ps-integration-lambda-extensions.html).

-I realized at the time of this writing that there were next to no viable examples of SNS to CodePipeline online.
+I realized at the time of this writing that there were next to no viable real-life examples of SNS to CodePipeline online.

 ## Requirements and Assumptions